trailofbits/mcp-context-protector/README.md

 The database of server configurations is stored in a JSON-encoded file at `~/.context-protector/config`.
 If a server configuration is in that file, it's approved and will run without tool blocking and without requiring user approval.
 The wrapper server checks downstream server configurations as soon as the connection is initiated and again whenever the wrapper receives a notification that the downstream server's tools have changed (`notifications/tools/list_changed`).

 ## Usage

-Context Protector currently supports only the stdio transport, meaning that it does not accept incoming HTTP connections or downstream servers that use streamable HTTP.
+Context Protector currently supports the stdio and SSE transports.
+It does not yet fully support the current streamable HTTP transport, but it will as soon as an official release of the Python SDK adds support for streamable HTTP.

 To start using Context Protector, first set up a virtual environment and install dependencies: